tigeryy2/strappy/README.md

 For example, to install `wget`, add `wget` to the list under `[packages][brew]`.

-For packages that require additional configuration, such as `nvm` plugins, create a new class that inherits from `Package` or `BrewPackage` and implement the `install` method.
+For packages that require additional configuration, such as `nvm`, create a new class that inherits from `Package` or `BrewPackage` and implement the `install` method.
+Add additional scripting to the `post_install_hook` for any additional configuration that needs to be done after the package is installed.

 ## Manual Installation